Illinois Secure Choice is now My Illinois Savings

 Both employers and employees can benefit from retirement benefits

-Offering staffers a chance to save for retirement, whether through a state plan like Illinois Secure Choice or a private provider, can have positive effects for employees and the companies that offer them.
+Offering staffers a chance to save for retirement, whether through a state plan like My Illinois Savings or a private provider, can have positive effects for employees and the companies that offer them.
 On the one hand, it allows team members to save money for retirement, which can go a long way toward securing their future.
 Moreover, savvy employers can use savings plans to attract job candidates and retain top performers.

 If you have questions about picking a retirement plan, the OnPay benefits team can help!